Benedict Arnold marched from Westover to Four Mile Creek, where the British camped on the night of January 4, 1781

 Source: ESRI, ArcGIS Online

-Benedict Arnold's treason was exposed in September, 1780, and he fled to New York City The British made him a Brigadier General and gave him command of 1,600 troops to invade Virginia.
+Benedict Arnold's treason was exposed in September, 1780, and he fled to New York City.
+The British made him a Brigadier General.
+For his first assignment, he was given command of 1,600 troops and directed to invade Virginia.

-His ships sailed from Sandy Hook (New York) on December 21, 1780.
+The British ships sailed from Sandy Hook in New York on December 21, 1780.
 They arrived in the Chesapeake Bay at the end of December, and the troops were moved into smaller vessels seized from the Americans that could sail up the James River.

 When Americans fired on the invaders from the shoreline of Warwick County (now the city of Newport News), General Benedict Arnold ordered the Hessians to land and capture a few prisoners to gain intelligence on the location of the Virginia forces.
 Captain Johann Ewald, the officer in charge of the Hessian in charge of the Jaeger Corps under General Arnold, was reluctant because his troops were not equipped with bayonets.
 American militia could slaughter the Germans as they climbed up the riverbank.